-Create a real estate function within the City's administration that can purchase and sell property for the purpose of creating affordable housing.
+Create a real estate function within the City's administration that can purchase and sell or lease property for the purpose of creating affordable housing.

-5. Incentives to Utilize Underdeveloped Space
+4. Incentives to Utilize Underdeveloped Space

-The City currently provides grants to property owners to upgrade historical businesses, particularly to improve their performance in a significant seismic event.
-In many cases, these grants have been used to help develop residential units above existing commercial spaces in older buildings, particularly in the downtown area.
+The City currently provides grants to property owners to upgrade heritage buildings to improve their performance in a significant seismic event.
+In many cases, these grants have been used in combination with other incentives for heritage reuse and rehabilitation (e.g. density bonus, tax incentive program) to help develop residential units above existing commercial spaces in heritage buildings, particularly in the downtown area.
 The City still has a substantial inventory of space above commercial properties that is undeveloped.
 There are other incentives that could possibly encourage existing property owners to convert underutilized and unused spaces above commercial properties into residential units.
 Possible incentives should be investigated and, where appropriate, implemented.